 Once one masters the manual of arms, few handguns are easier to shoot with great speed and accuracy than the model 1911, and I’ve owned several 1911’s and a Hi-Power.
 Yet I adopted Glocks, buying one of the first Glock 19’s available where I was living when they were introduced to the United States—circa 1990–and I haven’t looked back.
 When the Glock 26 was introduced, I snatched up the first gun I could find.
 I carried that handgun until 2017, when I traded my 26 for a 43, primarily because Mrs. Manor was fond of the 43, and it’s good to be able to share magazines.
 The late Chuck Taylor, who used to exclusively carry a custom 1911, eventually carried Glocks for many years.

-NOTE FOR THE NEW SHOOTER: As I’m sure will become apparent in the comments, some people despise Glocks for a variety of reasons, and some are unusually passionate, even a bit concerning, in their preferences and opinions.
+NOTES FOR THE NEW SHOOTER: As I’m sure will become apparent in the comments, some people despise Glocks for a variety of reasons, and some are unusually passionate, even a bit concerning, in their preferences and opinions.
 Brand loyalty and personal preferences exist in every sort of product.
 The discerning reader will note that I do not disparage other brands, and own non-Glock firearms, but I carry a Glock daily because it is reliable, accurate and meets my particular needs.
 It’s also interesting to note that most recent additions to the compact and subcompact concealed carry market use materials and features pioneered and refined by Glock.

 You’ll almost certainly try a variety of holsters, magazine pouches, and a variety of other accessories.
 That’s OK too.
 We’re individuals, and have different lives and needs.
 But one thing needs to remain the same as you learn and grow in awareness and effectiveness: your handgun.

-One primary reason I settled on the 9mm is its relative lack of recoil, accuracy, generally larger magazine capacity in most handguns, and relatively low cost.
+One primary reason I settled on the 9mm is its relative lack of recoil, its inherent accuracy, generally larger magazine capacity in most handguns, and relatively low cost.
 I can afford to shoot it a great deal and maintain my skills.
 I am confident that should I ever have to use the weapon to defend my life or the lives of others, every shot will impact where I want it to impact, and the cartridge I’ve chosen will be maximally effective.
 This confidence is hard won and priceless.

 How much will a quality handgun cost?
 Contemporary guns range from $400 to $550, though some may be found slightly less expensively, and others reach into the $800-$1000 dollar range.
-H&K makes fine handguns, but they tend to be pricey, while many 1911 models made by Ruger and a variety of other manufacturers also cost $800 and more.
+H&K makes fine handguns, as does FN, but they tend to be pricey, while many 1911 models made by Ruger and a variety of other manufacturers also cost $800 and more.
 With handguns, as with everything else, you get what you pay for, and those that buy cheap handguns to get something in their hand as quickly as possible inevitably end up spending more to buy the more expensive and higher quality gun they really should have bought in the first place as soon as they gain enough experience to realize their mistake.

 The most important weapon you’ll be using is your mind.
 It is this that must be trained and improved.
 Your handgun is merely a tool employed in the process, but every craftsman uses the best, most reliable tools he can possible afford, because anything less produces inferior results.

 The next article in this series, next Tuesday focuses on holster choice.
 I hope to see you there.
 I’ll also be producing a series of in-depth articles on the characteristics of revolvers, semiautomatic handguns, submachine guns and rifles in the near future.

 Mike McDaniel said: